We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Q. Can I install a quartz countertop in my outdoor kitchen?

-Quartz is a popular material for homeowners to choose when deciding on countertops for an outdoor kitchen.
+Quartz is a popular material for homeowners to choose when deciding on outdoor kitchen countertops.
 Quartz is durable and can withstand the elements.
 To ensure the longevity of quartz, do not install the countertops in direct sunlight to avoid warping and fading and potentially voiding a warranty.

 One is not necessarily better than the other, and it comes down to personal preference.
 Granite is a natural stone and has a varied appearance, and granite countertop cost is usually lower than quartz.
 Granite is not considered environmentally friendly since it needs to be quarried and can incur hefty transportation costs.
 Certain acids and oils can damage some granite, and granite countertops need to be resealed yearly to avoid staining.
 Quartz is manufactured using a high percentage of natural quartz.
 It has the look of natural stone while being able to be customized.
-Quartz is more expensive than granite, and it is considered more environmentally friendly.
+When it comes to quartz vs. granite costs, quartz is more expensive than granite, and it is considered more environmentally friendly.
 Quartz also doesn’t require sealing and is more durable than granite.

 Quartz countertops are heat resistant but not heatproof.
 Placing a hot pan directly out of the oven onto the countertop will permanently burn the countertop.